alanacg/cymplEO-umd/README.md

 This model was created with the intention of relying exclusively on inputs derived from remote sensing (RS) products, to assess their feasibility in producing results without requiring extensive field campaigns.
 This data has been sourced in the past exclusively using Google Earth Engine (GEE) scripts, however methods are available for extracting data not available on GEE as well.
 The variables chosen in this example cover both meterological influences to crop growth, and metrics of ecological conditions related to crop growth.
 These include air temperature, precipitation, soil moisture, evaporative stress index (ESI) and normalized differential vegetation index (NDVI).

+Copy repository from this link: https://code.earthengine.google.com/?accept_repo=users/acgins/inputdata_keadm1 (not shared 5/27)
+  Needed files:
+  * Shapefile of regional boundaries (Administrative 1 County-level for Kenya)
+  * Shapefile of crop mask (maize for this model)

+### Part (b) - Scripts to combine GEE Data and Yield
+  1. modvars.py (extracting each variable, concattenating multiple variables)
+  2. Transposing data frame and adding yield and crop calendar info
 ## Step 2: Prepare scripts to run machine learning algorithms

 ### Part (a) - Select machine learning models to use